2ndSightLab/ai-tracker/issues.md

 ## Issues

 🟡 Keep running out of credits and is stopping me.
-Usage based credits cost more.
-If I am goign to use those probably want to use those through AWS so I can track the cost.
-So combined with figuring out how to use Fable I want to have an alternative when my credits run out.
-I tried Claude but it doesn't work the way I want as logged under mistakes.
-I wish I could use Kiro only but so far Claude is lasting longer, but with timeouts.
-So with the timeouts is it really less expensive?
-What if I switch to the $200 plan because in theor then I get even more tokens/credits.
-Hmm.
+Figure out a plan for switching to another option when credits expire.
+Tried to use Codex.
+Model didnt work that great for my particular project and sandboxing doesn't work with my framework very well.
+So will not be Codex.
+I can be those models through Amazon Bedrock.
+I can also use Kiro.
+I can also set up accounts for Claude through AWS.

 🟡 Cannot use Fable in Claude with a subscription.
-Need to figure out how to set up API key or usage based access to use Fable.
-Possibly billed through AWS or test billed through AWS and not through AWS to see if there is any difference.
+Figure out how I can try out Fable and see if it makes a difference without turning on usage-based billing for my subs which could lead to accidentally huge bills.

 🟡 If account fails to deploy should not be looking up account resources and deploying them.